10 fun things to do in Victoria, the provincial capital of British Columbia, Canada.

 Don’t miss an opportunity to take one of the water taxis that travel around the Inner Harbour – they’re so cute and a great method of transportation as well!
 We had walked to Fisherman’s Wharf but opted to take a water taxi back to the Empress Dock and enjoyed the perspective of seeing the city from the water.

 Tip for Your Visit: A map of stops and current fares is available on the Victoria Harbour Ferry website.

-I wanted to have tea at the Fairmont Empress the first time that I visited Victoria 24 years ago but we were on a group day tour from Vancouver and only had time to look around the lobby of the historic hotel.
+I wanted to have tea at the Fairmont Empress the first time that I visited Victoria more than 20 years ago but we were on a group day tour from Vancouver and only had time to look around the lobby of the historic hotel.
 There was no way that my daughter and I were going to miss out on tea this trip!

 Fun Fact: Half a million cups of tea are served annually at the Empress!

 The Fairmont Empress is located at 721 Government St, Victoria, BC.
 Seatings are available daily 11 am – 4 pm.
 There is a dress code in effect.
 Afternoon tea is $89 CAD per person – please note that the price will increase to $95 CAD as of May 1, 2023.
 Children’s Prince or Princess (age 12 and under) tea is $45 CAD increasing to $52 CAD on May 1, 2023.

 Did you know that there was a castle in Victoria?
 Neither did I until I started researching before our visit!
 Craigdarroch Castle, a National Historic Site, was built for wealthy coal baron Robert Dunsmuir and completed in 1890.
 Tragically, Dunsmuir died before his castle was completed and he never had the opportunity to live there.